Sandra Bernhard: Career

+Stand-up

-Bernhard became a staple at The Comedy Store in Hollywood.
+In 1974, after she graduated high school, Bernhard moved to Los Angeles and enrolled in beauty school.
+She did open mics and performed at clubs until she became a regular at The Comedy Store in Hollywood.
+Her mentors at the Comedy Store were Paul Mooney and Lotus Weinstock.
 As her popularity as a comedian grew, she was cast as a supporting player on The Richard Pryor Show in 1977.
-Guest appearances on evening talk shows followed.
-Her big break came in 1981 when she was cast by Martin Scorsese to star as stalker/kidnapper Masha in the film The King of Comedy, for which she won the National Society of Film Critics Award for Best Supporting Actress.
-She was a frequent guest on David Letterman's NBC program Late Night with David Letterman, making 28 appearances starting in 1983.
+Bernhard pivoted to acting in 1981 when she was cast in Martin Scorsese's to The King of Comedy, for which she won the National Society of Film Critics Award for Best Supporting Actress.